Reverend Raymond G. Kirsch Chapter Bylaws

-Elections shall occur at the September general meeting.
-Potential candidates must apply for nomination through the advisors and prepare a speech to present to the members of the chapter.
+Elections shall occur at the May general meeting.
+Potential candidates must apply for nomination through the advisors and prepare a quick speech to present to the members of the chapter.
 Officer candidates can be juniors or seniors, with the exception of Vice-President, this office is to be held by a Junior, with the possibility of serving as President their Senior year.

 Section II – Electoral Balloting

-Elections shall occur at the September general meeting.
-All new officers will be elected using a secretly written ballot tallied as a simple majority vote of the chapter members present at that meeting.
+Elections shall occur at the May general meeting.
+All new officers will be elected using a secret ballot tallied as a simple majority vote of the chapter members present at that meeting.

 Section III – Length of Term and Vacancies